graphcore/examples/applications/pytorch/bert/README.md

 python bert.py --help
 ```

+## Caching executables

+When running the application, it is possible to save/load executables to/from a cache store.
+This allows for reusing a saved executable instead of re-compiling the model when re-running identical model configurations.
+To enable saving/loading from the cache store, use `--executable-cache-dir <relative/path/to/cache/store>` when running the application.

 ## Run the tests

 Setup your environment and generate the sample dataset as explained above and run `pytest` from the root folder.